 The holders of common stock are entitled to one vote for each share of common stock.
-Subject to the payment in full of all preferential dividends to which the holders of the Preferred Stock are entitled, the holders of common stock shall be entitled to receive dividends out of funds legally available.
-In the event of any voluntary or involuntary liquidation, dissolution or winding up of the Company, after the payment or provision for payment of all debts and liabilities of the Company and all preferential amounts to which the holders of Preferred Stock are entitled with respect to the distribution of assets in liquidation, the holders of common stock shall be entitled to share ratably in the remaining assets of the Company available for distribution.
+In the event of any voluntary or involuntary liquidation, dissolution or winding up of the Company, after the payment or provision for payment of all debts and liabilities of the Company, the holders of common stock shall be entitled to share in the remaining assets of the Company available for distribution, if any.

-10. Stock option plan
+10. Stock option plans

-In October 2016, the Board of Directors adopted the 2016 Amended and Restated Stock Option Program (the "Plan"), which provided for the grant of stock options to the Company's employees, officers, directors, and outside consultants for the purchase of up to 763,368 shares of the Company's common stock.
-During 2017, the Plan was amended to provide up to 1,213,368 shares of the Company's common stock.
-During 2018, the Plan was further amended to provide up to 1,913,368 shares of the Company's common stock.
+In October 2016, the Board of Directors adopted the 2016 Amended and Restated Stock Option Program (the "2016 Plan"), which provided for the grant of stock options to the Company's employees, officers, directors, and outside consultants for the purchase of up to 1,224,824 shares of the Company's common stock.
+During 2017, the 2016 Plan was amended to provide up to 1,946,849 shares of the Company's common stock.
+During 2018, the 2016 Plan was further amended to provide up to 3,069,999 shares of the Company's common stock.
 Holders of stock options shall be entitled to exercise the vested portion of the stock option provided that a trade sale, as defined in the plan, or initial public offering has occurred.
 The holders of stock options may also exercise the vested portion of the stock option within six months of termination of employment.
+Stock options generally vested over a four-year period and were scheduled to expire in October 2026.